SalomePlatform/adao/doc/en/tui.rst

 .. index:: single: Mean Absolute Error (MAE)

 **maes** (*predictor=None*)
     Mean absolute error (**MAE**).
-This indicator is computed as the average of the absolute deviations of the quantity from the predictor, and is available at each step.
+This indicator has the same unit as the quantity to which it applies.
+It is computed as the average of the absolute deviations of the quantity from the predictor, and is available at each step.
 If the predictor is not specified, this indicator theoretically applies only to an increment or a difference.

 .. index:: single: mses
 .. index:: single: msds